-The accompanying unaudited interim consolidated financial statements have been prepared in accordance with generally accepted accounting principles for interim financial information and conforms with the instructions to Form 10-QSB/A of Regulation S-B. They may not include all information and footnotes required by generally accepted accounting principles for complete financial statements.
+The accompanying unaudited interim consolidated financial statements have been prepared in accordance with generally accepted accounting principles for interim financial information and conforms with the instructions to Form 10-QSB/A and Regulation S-B as promulgated by the Securities and Exchange Commission ("SEC").
+They may not include all information and footnotes required by generally accepted accounting principles for complete financial statements.
 However, except as disclosed herein, there has been no material changes in the information disclosed in the notes to the consolidated financial statements for the year ended December 31, 2005 included in the Company's Annual Report on Form 10-KSB filed with the Securities and Exchange Commission.
 The interim unaudited consolidated financial statements should be read in conjunction with those financial statements included in the Form 10-KSB.
-In the opinion of Management, all adjustments considered necessary for a fair presentation, consisting solely of normal recurring adjustments, have been made.
-Ope rating results for the three months ended March 31, 2006 are not necessarily indicative of the results that may be expected for the year ending December 31, 2006.
+In the opinion of Management, all adjustments considered necessary for a fair presentation, consisti ng solely of normal recurring adjustments, have been made.
+Operating results for the six months ended June 30, 2006 are not necessarily indicative of the results that may be expected for the year ending December 31, 2006.